xxyzz/WordDumb/README.md

 - Set preferences

+    - Click "Preferred format order" button then drag your preferred format to the top.

     - Customize Word Wise requires Kindle or Android(use adb) device connected for the first time use.
 Lemmas have difficulty of 5 will only display when the Word Wise slider on the far right.

     - Enable "Fetch X-Ray people descriptions from Wikipedia or Fandom" option for nonfiction books and novels that have character pages on Wikipedia or Fandom.
 A quote from the book will be used if it's disabled or the page is not found.